Conservation Biology student Ashraft Yusni, works on his independent research. (Photo by Bryce Richter / UW-Madison)

 Application Process: Students will be required to submit the following materials.
 All materials should be electronically to conservationbiology@ls.wisc.edu:

-• Two page proposal outlining conservation experience (ex. research project, internship, study abroad program, etc.)
+- A proposal of up to two pages single-spaced (including figures and references) outlining conservation experience (ex. research project, internship, study abroad program, etc.)

-• Short Statement of Support from Conservation Biology faculty advisor, research mentor, or other conservation/ecology related faculty member who can discuss the applicant’s potential and capabilities; sent as an email directly from advisor to Conservation Biology office (conservationbiology@ls.wisc.edu).
+- Short Statement of Support from a research mentor, or other conservation/ecology related faculty member or instructor who can discuss the applicant’s potential and capabilities; sent as an email directly to Ginny Jackson at (vjackson4@wisc.edu).

 Acceptance Process: Stipulations of accepting the award include: